null Displaying the Flag with other Flags

 • The United Nations' headquarters may fly the flags of all 188 member nations in alphabetical order.
 Although it is technically located within the United States (banks of the East River in Manhattan), the headquarters is owned by all the members of the United Nations, so it is not considered to be American soil.

 The proper way to hang the American flag both traditionally and vertically is always with the union or blue field with the white stars in the top left from a visitor's perspective.
-The reason behind this is it places the importance on the union and the fifty states.
+This arrangement emphasizes the significance of the union and the fifty states.
+Explore and purchase one of our most popular flags here.

 Can You Hang Other Flags with the American Flag?

-How Do You Display an American Flag with Other Countries Flags?
+How Do You Present the American Flag Alongside Flags of Other Nations?

-How to Display American Flag with Marine Corps flag?
+How Do You Display the American Flag with the Marine Corps Flag?

-To display the American flag with the Marine Corps flag, you would need to have the American flag either to the left of the Marine Corps flag or on a higher flagpole.
-It should also be noted that the Marine Corps should not be larger than the American flag.
+When displaying the American flag alongside the Marine Corps flag, ensure that the American flag is positioned either to the left of the Marine Corps flag or on a higher flagpole.
+Additionally, it's important to observe that the Marine Corps flag should not exceed the size of the American flag.
+Shop Marine Corps Flags from The United States Flag Store here.

 References